 If you’d like a LadyoftheMasque story that is slightly less sex-focused, you could try In Annulo by the same author.
 (Clarification: less sex, but still way too much.)

-The bottom line: An almost perfect fic.
+The bottom line: I am slightly concerned that my review might be over-praised or irrelevant for modern readers because I have adored this fic for more than a decade.
+However, the best part of this fic has not changed – LadyoftheMasque’s dialogue skills are the best in the ship to this day, in my opinion.
 There is way too much sex, and a series of extremely annoying tragic misunderstandings at the end, but there is also a beautiful, well-written, highly imaginative love story.
-The QUALITY of the writing is unbelievable.
-Read it just for glorious Veritamoria, the best plot device in all of SSHG, widely beloved and used by other authors – all inspired by this fic.
-Skim through the parts that you don’t like, because the overall quality of this fic is WELL worth it.
+The QUALITY of the writing is utterly spectacular.
+Read it for the snark, read it for glorious Veritamoria, and skim through the any parts you find tedious – because the overall quality of this fic is well worth it.

 The Basics: Phoenix Era, Romance/Darkness/Angst, 190k,